| Title: | Score Matching Estimation by Automatic Differentiation |

 tape_uld()

-Creates a tape of the Jacobian of a function taped by CppAD
+Creates a tape of the Jacobian of a function taped by CppAD.

 When the function returns a real value (as is the case for densities and the score matching objective) the Jacobian is equivalent to the gradient.

-vector is used as the value to conduct the taping.
+The x vector is used as the value to conduct the taping.

 pfun |